 This is where our experience comes into play.
 We can offer experienced consultation to decide how to proceed against your creditors, see the maximization of your exemption to protect your property form the reach of creditors; and, the appropriate bankruptcy chapter to file.

 Declaring yourself bankrupt provides a practical solution to ending your money problems and gaining control of your financial outlook.
 With your all important credit score the key to obtaining many financial objectives in our lives, using bankruptcy reorganization offers a step in the right direction to restoring bad credit.
-Filing for bankruptcy is not as difficult as you think, and with the assistance of Rob Dintaman, at Fanger & Associates we can successfully help you through the bankruptcy process from start to finish.
+Filing for bankruptcy is not as difficult as you think, and with the assistance of Rob Dintaman, at Fanger & Davidson LLC we can successfully help you through the bankruptcy process from start to finish.
 Ultimately, making the right move in the right situation can provide you with a needed respite from anxiety and debt.

 Are you looking for a law firm or would you like to discuss a legal issue with one of our attorneys?